josep-cardona/BiteBudget/README.md

 Eat BiteBudget

+⚠️**Project Status: Archived & Non-Functional**

+Please note that this project is no longer actively maintained and its original backend services are offline.
+As a result, the application is not functional out of the box.
+The repository is public for portfolio and code demonstration purposes only.

 **BiteBudget** is a cross-platform meal planning app that helps users discover, plan, and enjoy healthy, affordable meals tailored to their dietary preferences and budget.

 ---